 This Major is no longer available to incoming students and is in teach-out status to current students.
-See the Biblical Studies Program as the replacement program with a ministry minor.
+Please see the Biblical Studies Major Program as the replacement major program and consider a ministry minor.
 The Biblical Studies program meets minimum academic requirements for C&MA credentialing requirements.